aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/datalabels/_index.md

 ### showCellRange {#showCellRange--}

-Indicates whether showing cell range as the data labels.
+Indicates whether to show cell range as the data labels.

 ```javascript
 showCellRange : boolean;